01 September 2012

 • 2 peaches

-• 2 tbs chopped hazelnuts or praline topping (recipe below)
+• 2 tbs chopped hazelnuts or Praline Topping (recipe below)

 Begin by chopping your bagels into small cubes about an inch in size (no need to be uniform here, folks).
 In a medium bowl, add the eggs and egg whites and beat lightly.
 Add the milk, cinnamon, vanilla and salt, then whisk together to combine.
 (If you want a little sweeter toast, you could add a tablespoon of sugar at this time, too.)